What can we learn from other countries about staying happy this winter?

 Difficulties with money?

-If you’re struggling with your finances, we can support you to get the help you need.
+If you’re struggling with your finances, we can help you to get the support you need.